joycenerd/P4D/README.md

 - `--safe-level`: defined when SLD is used
 - `--debug`: Debug mode only process 5 prompt from the data
 - `--filter`: Whether to use SLD/ SD NEGP text filter
+- `--mode`: which prompt optimzation method: p4dn or p4dk

 ESD UNet checkpoints can be download from:
 1. [ESD Project Website](https://erasing.baulab.info/weights/esd_models/)